 On January 11, 2021, Sheriff Miyamoto appointed Tanzanika Carter to serve as Assistant Sheriff, the third highest ranking position in the San Francisco Sheriff's Office.
 Upon her swearing-in, Carter became the first African American female to hold this position.
 Prior to her role as Assistant Sheriff, Carter served with the Bay Area Rapid Transit (BART) Police Department as Zone Commander for the Contra Costa County area.

-Assistant Sheriff Carter brings extensive leadership and diverse work experience to the Sheriff's Office as a 24-year-law enforcement veteran.
-She recently served as BART's commander for the Contra Costa area.
-She has trained and served in multiple assignments including as Field Training Officer, Detective, Hostage Negotiator, Chaplain Coordinator, Watch Commander and Zone Commander.
+As a 27-year-law enforcement veteran, Assistant Sheriff Carter brings extensive leadership and diverse work experience to the Sheriff's Office.
+She has trained and served in multiple assignments including as Field Training Officer, Detective, Hostage Negotiator, Chaplain Coordinator, Lieutenant, Watch Commander, and Zone Commander.

 Assistant Sheriff Carter brings a distinct perspective to the Sheriff's Office.
 She believes in 21st Century policing and advocates for procedural and equitable justice in the administration of justice.
 Carter plays a key role as the Sheriff's Office works to strengthen relationships with the community.
 She assists with the Sheriff's Office Racial Equity Plan and the newly formed Community Engagement Team.
 She also chairs the 30x30 Initiative to increase the representation of women in this Office, and to ensure policies and culture intentionally support the success of qualified women deputies throughout their careers.